gregnordin/starter_project_files/README.md

     # 4. Manually edit `startup.py`, minimally changing name and description in setuptools.setup

-    # 5. Manually edit `.gitignore` and change `myproject.egg-info/` to `<newproject>.egg-info/`

-    # 6. Manually edit `README.md` to reflect the purpose of <newproject>
+    # 5. Manually edit `README.md` to reflect the purpose of <newproject>

-    # 7. Activate conda environment `p37` where Python 3.7 is installed.
+    # 6. Activate conda environment `p37` where Python 3.7 is installed.
 Doing so means that when I use `venv` to create
     # a local virtual environment, it will pull from Python 3.7 and therefore be a Python 3.7 local virtual environment.
     $ source activate py37
     (py37)
     $ python -m venv env   # `env` is the name I have chosen for my virtual environment and its corresponding directory

-    # 8. Deactivate the conda environment, otherwise using `pip install` will install packages into it instead of `env`
+    # 7. Deactivate the conda environment, otherwise using `pip install` will install packages into it instead of `env`
     $ conda deactivate

-    # 9. Activate new virtual environment
+    # 8. Activate new virtual environment
     $ source env/bin/activate

-    # 10. Install packages specified in setup.py
+    # 9. Install packages specified in setup.py
     (env)
     $ pip install -e .

-    # 11. Install any other desired packages using the following pattern
+    # 10. Install any other desired packages using the following pattern
     (env)
     $ pip install <some_package>

-    # 12. Now I am all set to work in the new virtual environment
+    # 11. Now I am all set to work in the new virtual environment

-    # 13. To get out of the virtual environment when I am done working in it do the the following
+    # 12. To get out of the virtual environment when I am done working in it do the the following
     (env)
     $ deactivate